Shinoby1992/adidas-account-gen/README.md

 ## Notes
 - Try check your email inbox for adidas account creation emails to make sure the accounts are actually being created
 - If you choose 100 accounts, be prepared to solve 100 captchas.
 If you exit the script before all accounts have been created they will NOT be saved
+- Accounts in the txt file are overwritten each time you run the tool, make sure to save the generated accounts elsewhere or you'll lose them